How to plan for your future care

 Document your plan

 Put your wishes and choices in writing in an advance directive.
-An advance directive is a plan that explains what you want if you can't speak for yourself.
+This will be used to help make decisions for you if you can’t speak for yourself.
 Share this plan with your loved ones.
 Be sure to review it when life changes or you change your mind on something.

 One out of every three people will need someone to make decisions for them at some point.
 It’s best to be prepared.
 Establishing your plan now can reduce stress and give you and your loved ones peace of mind.CLOSE